jdonaldson/vim-markdown-link-convert/README.md

 \[github]: https://github.com/jdonaldson/vim-markdown-link-convert
 ```
+(note that the backslash up there is due to a problem with the way github
+ encodes markdown inside of code comments).

 This can make it easier to write in plaintext without having the links dominate
 the line length.